 • Explain that they lack the necessary emotional maturity to drive safely.
 We would explain that they will acquire this maturity on their 21st birthday.

 Then, on that magic day, we would hand them the keys to the car.
-We would remind them that using public transportation is much safer.
+We would remind them that using public transit is much safer.
 But if they insist on driving, we would ask them to be careful and not kill themselves or others.

 Underage persons generally drink without parental guidance.
 They typically drink in a place that promotes heavy drinking.

 So what’s the solution?
 We should do with drinking what has proven successful with driving.
 That is, we should issue drinking learner permits to qualified adults age 18 through 20.

 Exactly what constitutes qualified?
-That’s for society to determine.
+That’s for society to decide.
 It might limit permits to those who successfully complete a specified alcohol education responsibility course.
 To those who have a high school diploma.
-And to those not guilty of any alcohol laws.
+And to those not guilty of breaking any alcohol laws.

 Permits could have graduated rights, as with driving learner’s permits.
 Perhaps at first permit holders could only drink with a parent present.
 Then anywhere with a parent present.
 Then in a restaurant, with no parental supervision needed.
 And so on.
 Successful compliance with all permit conditions would lead incremental lifting of all restrictions.

 Alcohol and Young Brains

 But doesn’t alcohol damage young brains?
-There’s no evidence that drinking in moderation damages developing brains.
+There’s no evidence that drinking in moderation damages young brains.
 Nor is there any reason to suspect that it might.
 Otherwise, Italians, Jews, Greeks and many others would be showing the negative affects.
 The often-cited research uses only rats and alcohol abusers.
 It doesn’t study young people who consume in moderation.

 Early Drinking Leads to Problems

-But aren’t those who begin drinking earlier more likely to have drinking and other problems later in life?
+But aren’t those who begin drinking earlier more likely to have drinking and other problems?
+At least later in life?
 Known pre-existing personality factors cause this correlation.
 For example, psychologists are able to study pre-schoolers first.
 Then they can predict accurately which will begin drinking earlier and also to have drinking problems later.